You can’t improve what you don’t measure. While we all know it’s true, KPIs, metrics, and goals are often hard to measure and keep a track of.

-At first glance, you might wonder why upsells and cross-sells should be considered as customer service reps’ job.
+At first glance, you might wonder why upsells and cross-sells should be considered as customer service KPIs.

 Well, of course, selling is never the priority of the customer service department, and if so, not directly.
 But, sometimes the opportunity is just there and customer service reps who know the best which pricing plan to choose depending on someone’s needs can successfully offer upsells and cross-sells.

-None of them is essential but each of them could be a dealbreaker for your customer service and your company as a whole.
+None of them is essential, but they could be a dealbreaker for your customer service and your company as a whole.

 This one is pretty straightforward.
 All this customer service KPI depicts is how many active issues your customer service reps have to deal with.
 Or, to be more precise, how many customer-reported issues your whole company is dealing with.